mkelzubeir/mkelzubeir/README.md

 Designed and shipped solo, deployed to production annotators.
 Supabase/Postgres with row-level security across all clinical tables, closed-registration auth with annotator identity derived from verified JWTs, and provenance controls throughout (immutable snapshots, dated model version strings).
 Includes an evaluation harness for generating comparison data across models.

 Built at Insaan, a company I founded.
 All case data in the repo is synthetic.

-### [job-radar](https://github.com/mkelzubeir/job-radar) — resume-matched job discovery engine

-Scans the live career boards of 537 verified companies across 7 ATS platforms (Ashby, Greenhouse, Lever, and others) through their public JSON APIs, then ranks every posting against an uploaded resume using a retrieval-and-rerank cascade: corpus-adaptive TF-IDF retrieval, optional local embeddings in-browser, and an LLM stage that deep-reads full job descriptions and runs a comparative tournament — producing tiered shortlists with fit reasons, gaps, and an apply angle per role.

-Fully static and backend-free by design: resumes parse in-browser with pdf.js and never leave the device, and AI stages call the Anthropic API directly under the user's own key.
-The company list isn't hand-maintained — a discovery pipeline probes thousands of candidate board slugs against live ATS APIs and ships only verified, currently-hiring boards, with a health-check script to keep the list green.
-Deployed free on GitHub Pages: [live app](https://mkelzubeir.github.io/job-radar/).

 ---